Demographics of Panama: European Panamanians

 European Panamanians or Caucasian ethnic groups in Panama include Spanish, British and Irish, Dutch, French, Germans, Italians, Portuguese, Poles, Russians or Ukrainians (a large number are Jews), Greeks, and Americans.

 Asian Panamanians

-Panama has a considerable population of Asian origin; in particular Chinese, West Asians (Lebanese, Palestinians, and Syrians).
+Panama has a considerable population of Asian origin; in particular those of Chinese and West Asian (Lebanese, Palestinian, and Syrian) origin.
 The first Chinese immigrated to Panama from southern China in the 19th century to help build the Panama Railroad.
 There followed several waves of immigrants, especially after the 1970s, when the ensuing decades saw up to 80,000 immigrants from all over China.
 At least 50,000 Panamanians are ethnically Chinese, though some estimates count as many as 135,000.
 Most of the Chinese population reside in the province of Chiriquí.
 Some studies suggest that almost 1 million Panamanians have at least one Chinese ancestor.

 African Panamanians

 Afro-Panamanians first arrived during the colonial era.
 They are intermixed in the general population or live in small Afro-Panamanian communities along the Atlantic Coast and in villages within the Darién jungle.
 Most of the people in Darien are fishermen or small-scale farmers growing crops such as bananas, rice and coffee as well as raising livestock.
 Other Afro-Panamanians descend from later migrants from the Caribbean who came to work on railroad-construction projects, commercial agricultural enterprises, and (especially) the canal.
 Important Afro-Caribbean community areas include towns and cities such as Colón, Cristobal and Balboa, in the former Canal Zone, as well as the Río Abajo area of Panama City.
 Another region with a large Afro-Caribbean population is the province of Bocas del Toro on the Caribbean coast just south of Costa Rica.

 Most of the Panamanian population of West Indian descent owe their presence in the country to the monumental efforts to build the Panama Canal in the late 19th and early 20th centuries.
 Three-quarters of the 50,000 workers who built the canal were Afro-Caribbean migrants from the British West Indies.
 Thousands of Afro-Caribbean workers were recruited from Jamaica, Barbados and Trinidad.